Does Your New Year’s Resolution Support Your Legacy Goals?

 Considering goals across all five areas is key because they are interdependent and inseparable from each other.
 Pursuing goals in one area while ignoring the others will lead to declining overall well-being and is another reason why many fail.
 This is because to achieve anything, we must prepare to give up something else.
 Therefore, good goal setting will involve not only creating clear outcomes for what success looks like (specific, measurable, and time-bound goals) but also intentionally considering what will be sacrificed for the achievement of the goal.
 This step allows us to consider the actual work that needs to be done on a monthly, weekly, and daily basis, as well as our capacity to put in that effort.

-We should also consider what obstacles may arise and how we’ll deal with them when they do.
+As we set these goals more intentionally, it’s important to think about the obstacles that may come up and how we’ll handle them when they do.
 We may choose to identify key strengths we can leverage, accountability partners or coaches to help, or simply prepare to reset our mindset to get back on track.

 Finally, we need to consider our affirmations and daily beliefs.
 What are some positive, short mantras we can repeat to ourselves about what we’re working to accomplish?
 Science has repeatedly proven that self-image is key to what one accomplishes.